InfoAffect: Affective Annotations of Infographics in Information Spread: Dataset Construction

 From each record, we retained the infographic and all accompanied texts, such as headline, standfirst, caption, or article snippet.
 After collecting the raw data, we performed several preprocessing steps, all infographics were converted to a canonical RGB format and constrained not to exceed a specified maximum size.
 We removed corrupted files and filter images below a minimum resolution threshold to avoid unreadable text.
 To control redundancy, we used perceptual hashing to detect near duplicates~\cite{hao_its_2021}.
 For each duplicate cluster, we kept the image with the highest total pixel count; if there was still a tie, we kept the earliest by timestamp.
 When infographics were embedded in PDF or HTML, we extracted the focal figure region to support downstream alignment.

-After preprocessing, we implemented an accompanied-text–priority method to ensure each infographic was accompanied by faithful textual summaries, we mapped each infographic to a concise, content-faithful textual description that reflected its communicative intent. \ding{182} \textbf{Accompanied-text prioritization.} If accompanied text was available, we prioritized it as the primary source. \ding{183} \textbf{Prompted Description.} Otherwise, if accompanied text was absent, we instead used a well-designed prompt to guide GPT-4o to produce the description.
+After preprocessing, an accompanied-text–priority method was applied to the remaining 3,500 infographics.
+This ensures each infographic was accompanied by faithful textual summaries.
+We mapped each infographic to a concise, content-faithful textual description that reflected its communicative intent. \ding{182} \textbf{Accompanied-text prioritization.} If accompanied text was available, we prioritized it as the primary source. \ding{183} \textbf{Prompted Description.} Otherwise, if accompanied text was absent (approximately 11\% of the dataset), we instead used a well-designed prompt to guide GPT-4o to produce the description.
 This text is concise, factual, and style-consistent.
+The complete prompt is provided in (Appendix~\ref{sec:Dataset_Preparation_Prompts}).

 Finally, we implemented three strategies to guarantee the quality and compliance of the data and text.
 Each data instance consists of an infographic-text pair, where the image and accompanying text were treated as a unified entity.
-This structure provided a consistent multimodal representation, which served as the foundation for the subsequent affect analysis. \begin{itemize} \item \textbf{Consistency Check:} We compared key facts in the generated text against the corresponding image and flagged any discrepancies for removal or regeneration; \item \textbf{Style and Length Check:} We verified adherence to journalistic conventions and length constraints, and excluded templated phrasing and speculative markers; \item \textbf{Human Review:} We conducted manual assessments on stratified samples across sources and topics to validated factual accuracy and the absence of personally identifiable or sensitive information. \end{itemize}
+This structure provided a consistent multimodal representation, which served as the foundation for the subsequent affect analysis.
+We performed a \textbf{consistency check} by comparing key facts in the generated text against the corresponding image and flagging any discrepancies for removal or regeneration.
+We also conducted a \textbf{style and length check} to verify adherence to journalistic conventions and length constraints, and excluded templated phrasing and speculative markers.
+Additionally, we carried out \textbf{human review} through manual assessments on stratified samples across sources and topics to validate factual accuracy and the absence of personally identifiable or sensitive information.